psychemist/mush_n_kush/README.md

 - Create a smart contract for escrow services to manage payment flow, ensuring that funds are only released to sellers once delivery is confirmed by both the shipper and buyer.
 - Develop a product verification contract, allowing buyers to authenticate the quality and origin of medical cannabis products on the blockchain.
-- Implement age-verification using zero-knowledge proof (ZK Proof) technology, allowing buyers to prove they meet the minimum age requirement (21+) without revealing sensitive personal data.
-- Use advanced cryptographic techniques like ECDSA to anonymize user transactions, protecting buyer identities throughout the transaction process.
 - Thoroughly test all smart contracts on Ethereum testnets to ensure functionality and security before deploying them to the mainnet.

 ### Phase 3: Frontend Development